-Persons with documented disabilities who are requesting to bring a service dog or other emotional support animal must contact and submit appropriate documentation to the Disability Resource Center prior to the animal being moved into University Housing.
-Students with approved service dog or emotional support animals are required to follow the expectations and instructions pertaining to their animal as communicated by the Disability Resource Center.
+Persons with documented disabilities who are requesting to bring a service dog or other emotional support animal must contact and submit appropriate documentation to the Disability Access Services prior to the animal being moved into University Housing.
+Students with approved service dog or emotional support animals are required to follow the expectations and instructions pertaining to their animal as communicated by Disability Access Services.
 Students will also be required to get an ID sticker for the approved animal to be placed on the student's Husky Card.